Transmasculine Guide: Dosing

 Calculating Injection Dosages

 Section titled “Calculating Injection Dosages”Vials of testosterone are usually compounded at either 200mg/mL, 250mg/mL or 300mg/mL.
 This means that for a 200mg/mL vial, every 1mL of liquid will contain 200mg of testosterone.
 A 10mL vial will then contain a total of 2000mg of testosterone.
+Keep in mind that higher concentrations of T may cause more post-injection pain, due to higher ratio of solvent used in the vials.

 We will unfortunately be doing some math here.